 Backup & Synchronization

-UAS-managed computers utilize a background synchronization process to ensure user data is both backed up and encrypted.
+UAS-managed computers utilize a background synchronization process to ensure user data is backed up and encrypted.

 Encrypted: With most home computers, if a nefarious person gains access to your computer, they can easily access the files on your hard drive using a second computer.
 UAS computers use encryption for your synchronized files.
 This adds an extra security layer to help protect user and institutional data.
-The only way for the files to be accessed is through a decryption using the associated user credentials.
+The only way to access the files is through a decryption using the associated user credentials.
 (Users should never keep their password(s) affixed to the laptop!)

 FAQ